JEB-10/hyperblog/README.md

 # hyperblog
 An amazing blog for Git and Github course.

->The git and GitHub course of Platzi it's a skill that I needed to improve my professional profile and increase my salary.
+>The git and GitHub course of edev10 it's a skill that I needed to improve my professional profile and increase my salary.
-> - @eddev10
+> - @rick_sanchez

 In this course we can find: